Key to Umbria: Assisi

 Crucifixion (early 14th century)

-In this fragment of the lower part of a fresco of the Crucifixion, a female saint (probably St Elizabeth of Hungary) and two groups of devotees kneel at the foot of the Cross.
+In this fragment of the lower part of a fresco of the Crucifixion with the Virgin Mary (?) and Saint John the Evangelist (?), a female saint wearing a wreath of flowers and two groups of devotees kneel at the foot of the Cross,

 Frescoes (mid 14th century)

-1. the autograph works of the so-called Maestro di San Crispino,
+1. the autograph works of the so-called Maestro di San Crispino (ca. 1330 ?)

-2. St Onuphrius as a hermit, with a kneeling donor; and
+2. St Onuphrius as a hermit, with a kneeling donor called Nofrio; and

 3. St Blaise with the instrument of his martyrdom (a wool carder’s comb);